First Eucharist

 Traditionally, young Catholic children will make their first confession, also called the Sacrament of Reconciliation, before receiving their First Holy Communion.
 But confession is not the only requirement for receiving the Sacrament of the Holy Eucharist; the Sacrament of Baptism must have been received as well.
 A child, or any person, who has not been baptized cannot receive communion.

-At your child’s Baptism, you reaffirmed your belief in the Catholic Church and promised to raise your child in the Catholic faith.
 This is what the Church calls our “founded hope” that your child will be raised in the Catholic faith.
 Today, if this “founded hope” is in jeopardy because your faith as a parent has changed and you no longer believe in the Catholic Church, or you attend another Christian Church, or for whatever reason you are not willing to ensure that your child will have opportunities to learn the faith and attend Sunday Mass, there may be reason to delay First Holy Communion.
 These are serious issues and will need the pastor’s determination to proceed.
 If you are in a similar situation, please contact the priest early to discuss your options.